-When an incident that falls under the Good Samaritan Policy occurs, the student(s) involved will be required to meet with the Coordinator for Community Standards to review the matter.
+When an incident that falls under the Good Samaritan Policy occurs, the student(s) involved will be required to meet with the Office of the Dean of Students to review the matter.
 While no formal disciplinary sanction (i.e. Probation) will be applied, an appropriate educational response may be.
 This may include participation in an educational class, mandated counseling assessment, additional fee for ambulance service, and/or parental notification.
 Failure to complete the educational requirements will result in referral to the University discipline system.

 The following is also of important note:

 - Other violations of the Student Code related to the same incident may be referred for disciplinary review and sanction.

 - A student involved in more than one incident that falls under the Good Samaritan Policy may be subject to disciplinary sanction.